Happy1HappyHappy/Recognition-using-Deep-Networks/README.md

 ## Project Structure
 - `train_model.py`: Defines the CNN architecture (`MyNetwork`), downloads the MNIST dataset, and trains the model for 5 epochs.
 The trained model weights are saved to `./model/model.pth`.
 Also plots training and testing loss.
+- `train_model_gabor.py`: Initializes the first convolutional layer with fixed Gabor filters using OpenCV, turning off gradients for this layer.
+Trains the remaining layers on MNIST and saves the model as `./model/model_gabor.pth`.
 - `test_model.py`: Loads the trained model and evaluates it on the MNIST test set.
 Prints network predictions and plots the first 9 test examples with predicted labels.
 It also tests the model on custom hand-drawn digit images ([0-9]), preprocessing them to match the MNIST style before evaluation.
 - `examine_network.py`: Examines the internal structure of the model, specifically analyzing and visualizing the weights of the first convolution layer (`conv1`).
 Applies these filters to a training example to visualize the filtering effect.
 - `greek_letters.py`: Implements transfer learning to classify 6 Greek letters (alpha, beta, delta, epsilon, gamma, theta) using the pre-trained MNIST CNN network.
 Freezes early layer weights and swaps the final classification layer.
 Includes confusion matrix and t-SNE feature space visualization.